germanbisurgi/jedi/README.md

 - Description: A configuration object to determine the position of the property editor in the parent's grid.
 - Options:
     - `columns`: How many columns should the editor occupy.
-    - `offset`: How many columns should the editor be offseted.
+    - `offset`: How many columns should the editor be offsetted.
     - `newRow`: Whether the editor should be put in a new row.
 - Examples:
     - [editors/object-grid](https://germanbisurgi.github.io/jedi/index.html?theme=bootstrap5&iconLib=fontawesome5&example=editors/object-grid&showErrors=change&assertFormat=false&mergeAllOf=false&enforceEnum=true&includeTitlesInMessages=false&enablePropertiesToggle=true&enableCollapseToggle=true)